konstkhal/react-around-auth/README.md

 ---
 # ToDo
+[x] Add the project's name to Readme.
-🗸 Make sure to add the Main component in the project.
+[x] Make sure to add the Main component in the project.
-🗸 Make sure to add the Footer component in the project.
+[x] Make sure to add the Footer component in the project.
-🗸 Make sure to add the PopupWithForm component in the project.
+[x] Make sure to add the PopupWithForm component in the project.
-🗸 Make sure to add the ImagePopup component in the project.
+[x] Make sure to add the ImagePopup component in the project.
-🗸 Make sure to add the Card component in the project.
+[x] Make sure to add the Card component in the project.
-🗸 Make sure to export the Api class.
+[x] Make sure to export the Api class.
+[ ] Try built in private and static JS methods

 # Getting Started with Create React App